C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Quick slide, a minute or two.
+- Quick slide, a minute or two

-The situation: a program expects `output/` or `logs/` to exist and crashes if it does not, but Git will not record an empty directory.
+- Situation: a program expects `output/` or `logs/` to exist and crashes if it doesn't, but Git won't record an empty directory

-Stress that `.gitkeep` is pure convention.
-Git has no idea what the name means. `.gitignore` is a real feature; `.gitkeep` is just a file people agreed to name that way.
-Some projects use an empty `README` instead.
+- Stress: `.gitkeep` is pure convention
+  - Git has no idea what the name means
+  - `.gitignore` is a real feature; `.gitkeep` is just a file people agreed to name that way
+  - Some projects use an empty `README` instead

-Neat combination worth showing: ignore the directory's contents but keep the directory itself, with `output/*` plus `!output/.gitkeep`.
+- Neat combination worth showing: `output/*` plus `!output/.gitkeep` - ignore contents but keep the directory -->
--->

 ---